argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/qmcpack.md

 If building your own QMCPACK is necessary, follow the instruction described below.

 ## Building on Theta
-This recipe is verified on Feb 20th 2019 with QMCPACK v3.6.0.
+This recipe was verified on February 20, 2019, with QMCPACK v3.6.0.

 ```
 export CRAYPE_LINK_TYPE=dynamic